jitinsingla/MitoMorphologySXT/README.md

   - `2` → nucleus
   - `5` → mitochondria
 ## Analysis
-To run the paper experiments and generate plots user should clone this repo, install the given environment and then run the Jupyter notebook `MitoMorph_Analysis`
+To run the paper experiments and generate plots user should clone this repo, install the given environment and then run the Jupyter notebook `MitoMorph_Analysis.ipynb`